MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/upgrading/migrating-client-applications/cordova/index.md

 | `WL.Client.connect(options)` | Use `WLAuthorizationManager.obtainAccessToken` to check connectivity to the server and apply application management rules. |

 ## Removed components
 The Cordova project created by MobileFirst Platform Foundation Studio 7.1 included many resources that supported propriety functionality.
-However in v8.0 only pure Cordova is supported and the MobileFirst API no longer supports these features.
+However in v8.0 only pure Cordova is supported and the {{ site.data.keys.product_adj }} API no longer supports these features.

 ### Skins
 MobileFirst application skins provided a way of optimizing the UI for adapting to different devices and formats and is no longer supported in v8.0.